r00t-3xp10it/redpill/lib/DeviceGuard/readme.md

    - WDigest will store (runas) credential input by user in clear-text in memory
      - [Downside] -runas command (wdigest) only stores 'valid' credentials in-memory.
    - mimikatz will auto-execute 'mimikatz sekurlsa::wdigest exit' to dump credentials

-REMARK
-   RunAs parameter switch pauses this cmdlet execution until one credential its inputed, then starts cmd.exe with suplied credential in a hidden windows (detach from parent).
-   Child process its necessary for mimikatz 'sekurlsa::wdigest' dump the cred from Memory.
 ```

 <br /><br />